List of tribunals in the United Kingdom: Reserve forces reinstatement committees and umpires

 Reserve forces reinstatement committees hear applications from members of the United Kingdom reserve forces (the Army Reserve, the Royal Auxiliary Air Force, the Royal Naval Reserve and the Royal Marines Reserve) who consider that they have been refused their right to return to their civilian job following demobilisation.
 Umpires hear appeals on determinations or orders of the committees.

 Finance and commerce

 Company Names Tribunal

 The Company Names Tribunal makes decisions in disputes about opportunistic company name or limited liability partnership name registrations, when someone registers one or more variations of the name of a well-known company in order to get that company to buy the registration from them.

 Competition Appeal Tribunal

-The Competition Appeal Tribunal hears appeals against decisions of the Competition Commission, the Office of Fair Trading, Ofcom, Ofgem, Ofwat, the Office of Rail Regulation or the Secretary of State for Business, Innovation and Skills, under the Competition Act 1998 or the Enterprise Act 2002.
+The Competition Appeal Tribunal hears appeals against decisions of the Competition and Markets Authority (including its predecessor bodies, the Competition Commission and the Office of Fair Trading), Ofcom, Ofgem, Ofwat, the Office of Rail Regulation or the Secretary of State for Business and Trade, under the Competition Act 1998, the Enterprise Act 2002, the Energy Act 2004 or related regulations.
+It also hears appeals of decisions of the Civil Aviation Authority under the Civil Aviation Act 2012; the Payment Systems Regulator under the Payment Services Regulations 2009, Financial Services (Banking Reform) Act 2013 and the Payment Card Interchange Fee Regulations 2015; and about decisions under the Subsidy Control Act 2022.

 Foreign Compensation Commission

-The Foreign Compensation Commission assesses the amount of compensation British claimants are entitled to receive under international and British law for losses suffered abroad.
+The Foreign Compensation Commission assessed the amount of compensation British claimants were entitled to receive under international and British law for losses suffered abroad.
+It closed on 29 March 2013.